OpenEvalProject/evals/manuscripts/elife-61408/v2/manuscript.md

 To enhance smoothing while retaining the original underlying contour of each label, we devised an adaptive opening morphological filter approach.
 The morphological opening filter first erodes the label to remove artifacts such as ragged edges, followed by dilation of the smoothed label to bring it back toward its original size.
 In place of the Gaussian filter, we applied this opening filter (morphology.binary_opening in scikit-image).
 For smaller labels, the filter occasionally caused the label the disappear, particularly for sparsely populated labels with disconnected pixels.
 To avoid label loss, we employed an adaptive filter approach by halving the size of the filter’s structuring element for small labels (≤5000 pixels).
 For any label lost in spite of this filter size reduction, we switched the filter to a closing morphological filter (morphology.binary_closing), which dilates first before eroding and tends to preserve these sparse labels at the expense of potentially amplifying artifact.

-## Smoothing quality metric
+### Smoothing quality metric

 To evaluate the quality of smoothing and to optimize morphological filter structuring element sizes, we developed a smoothing quality metric with the goal of balancing smoothness while maintaining the overall original shape and placement.
 Since the major effect of label smoothing is to minimize high frequency aberrations at label borders and thus make each label more compact, we measured this amount of smoothing by the 3D compactness metric.
 We termed the difference in compactness before and after smoothing as ‘compaction.’
 As the goal of smoothing is to remove these artifacts while preserving the overall shape of the label, we introduced a penalty term of ‘displacement,’ measured by the volume shifted outside of the label’s original bounds.

-We used the classical measure of volumetric compactness, where lower values are more compact (Ballard and Brown, 1982):(1)Compactness=SA3/Vol2
+We used the classical measure of volumetric compactness, where lower values are more compact (Ballard and Brown, 1982):

+$$
+Compactness=SA^{3}/Vol^{2}
+$$

 To measure the surface area of each label in 3D, we employed the marching cubes algorithm (Lorensen and Cline, 1987) as implemented in scikit-image (measure.marching_cubes_lewiner), which also accounts for anisotropy.
 The algorithm extracts surfaces in 3D by dividing the volume into cubes and marching through these cubes to find where isosurfaces intersect with each cube, forming triangular surfaces within each cube wherever an isosurface passes through the cube.
 Using a mask of each label, we obtained the edge surface as a mesh from which we measured the surface area (measure.mesh_surface_area).
 We took the volume as the total number of mask pixels and multiplied by the product of the voxel spacing to account for anisotropy.
 With the surface area and volume, we calculated the labels compactness (1).
-To quantify the fractional change in compactness before and after smoothing, we took the original compactness minus the smoothed compactness and normalized the difference to the original compactness to give the unitless value that we termed ‘compaction’:(2)Compaction=Corig−CsmoothCorigwhere C is the 3D compactness given above.
+To quantify the fractional change in compactness before and after smoothing, we took the original compactness minus the smoothed compactness and normalized the difference to the original compactness to give the unitless value that we termed ‘compaction’:

+$$
+Compaction=\frac{C_{orig}−C_{smooth}}{C_{orig}}
+$$

+where C is the 3D compactness given above.

 To measure ‘displacement,’ we measured the volume shifted outside of the label’s original bounds.
 Taking the mask of the smoothed label, we combined it with the inverse of the mask of the original label through a boolean ‘and’ before totaling the number of pixels.
-Similarly to the compactness measure, we normalized the displacement volume to generate a unitless value constrained between 0 and 1, dividing this displaced smoothed volume by the total smoothed volume:(3)Displacement=Volsmooth∉VolorigVolsmoothwhere Vol is the volume of the given label.
+Similarly to the compactness measure, we normalized the displacement volume to generate a unitless value constrained between 0 and 1, dividing this displaced smoothed volume by the total smoothed volume:

+$$
+Displacement=\frac{Vol_{smooth}∉Vol_{orig}}{Vol_{smooth}}
+$$

+where Vol is the volume of the given label.

-As a measure of smoothness quality, we took the difference of the compaction and displacement:(4)Smoothingquality=Compaction−Displacement
+As a measure of smoothness quality, we took the difference of the compaction and displacement:

+$$
+Smoothingquality=Compaction−Displacement
+$$

 To quantify the smoothing quality for the entire atlas, we took the weighted arithmetic mean of all the labels’ smoothing qualities, weighting by each label’s volume.
-The atlas-wide smoothing quality metric can be summarized in the following equation:(5)Atlas−WideSmoothingQuality=∑i=1NSmoothingQualityiVoli,orig∑i=1NVoli,origwhere N is the total number of original labels.
+The atlas-wide smoothing quality metric can be summarized in the following equation:

+$$
+Atlas−WideSmoothingQuality=\frac{\sumi=1NSmoothingQuality_{i}Vol_{i,orig}}{\sumi=1NVol_{i,orig}}
+$$

+where N is the total number of original labels.
 While maximizing compaction would reduce surface area the most by transforming the label into a perfect sphere, the displacement from the label’s original space would penalize this over-compaction, allowing us to target the balance of compaction and displacement to find the optimal smoothing quality.

-## Anatomical to label edge distance quantification
+### Anatomical to label edge distance quantification

 As an automated method of quantifying the correspondence between labels and anatomical edges, we used the anatomical edge maps generated earlier to measure the distance between anatomical and label edges.
 We reduced each label to its edges in 3D by eroding the very outer surface of each label (morphology.binary_erosion with a cross-shaped structuring element with connectivity of one) and subtracting this eroded label from the original label.

 To measure distances between label and anatomical borders, we performed the Euclidean distance transform (ndimage.distance_transform_edt in Scipy) on the anatomical edge map to measure distances from any given voxel to the anatomical edges, using the sampling parameter to specify the microscopy image spacing in µm.
 Using the labels edge map, we next took only the voxels in the distance map corresponding to these label borders as a map of distances from each label voxel to its nearest anatomical edge.
 As overall measures of distance from label borders to the nearest anatomical border, we summed the edge distances for each label to compare before and after label refinement.

-## Anatomically guided 3D reannotation
+### Anatomically guided 3D reannotation

 Generating edge images provided a map of the boundaries between anatomically distinct regions not only to measure distances between borders, but also to curate the labels themselves with these anatomical edges.
 To reannotate the existing unsmoothed labels, we eroded and regrew them through an anatomically guided watershed transformation similar to the approach described above but now in 3D.
 We tested seeds with multiple erosion filter sizes and found that a structuring element size of 8 reduced the seed size sufficiently to correct label bounds around several grossly abnormal labels, including the lateral septal nuclei and basal ganglia.